edgedb/easy-edgedb/README.md

 "}"
 ```

-So a module is just a module name, `{}`, and everything inside.
+Looking at that you can see that a module is just a module name, `{}`, and everything inside (the schema declarations).
 Easy enough.

 How about object types?
 [They look like this](https://www.edgedb.com/docs/edgeql/sdl/objects):